HannoverJS/talks/README.md

-# HannoverJS Talks Archive
+# HannoverJS Talks

-> Archive of all HannoverJS Talks (with Links to the Slides)
+> Talk Ideas and Archive of all HannoverJS Talks

+**Looking for talk ideas?
+Have a look at the [issues](https://github.com/HannoverJS/talks/issues)!**

 ## 2015